uhasmicoda/MySeleniumNewRepo/New Text Document.md

 A Git conflict happens when two branches change the same part of a file and Git doesn’t know which one to keep.
 I resolve conflicts by opening the file, checking the conflict markers, manually correcting the code, then staging and committing the resolved file
 Yes, I always pull the latest code before pushing mine.
 This ensures I have the latest updates and helps identify any conflicts early.
 If a conflict arises, I resolve it locally and commit the changes before pushing.

-4 Write all git commands and explain them?
+4 Write all git bash commands and explain them or  What are the git bash command used in your project.

 | **Category**         | **Command**                              | **Description**                                                |
 | -------------------- | ---------------------------------------- | -------------------------------------------------------------- |